containers/podman/docs/podman-cp.1.md

 If you use a : in a local machine path, you must be explicit with a relative or absolute path, for example:
 	`/path/to/file:name.txt` or `./file:name.txt`

+## OPTIONS

+**--extract**

+Extract the tar file into the destination directory.
+If the destination directory is not provided, extract the tar file into the root directory.

 ## ALTERNATIVES